 - Main work #2

-- Superset or circuit of assistance work exercises
+- Superset or circuit of 2-4 assistance work exercises

-The front squat is one of my top 10 lifts for rowing performance, and it might be my #1.
+On Day 1, our main work lifts are a squat exercise and an overhead press.
+For example, the front squat and half-kneeling overhead press.
+The front squat is one of my overall favorite lifts for rowing performance.
 It is easier for taller rowers to learn and achieve full depth than the back squat.
-It has some “fool-proof” mechanisms in place to prevent bullheaded athletes from sacrificing technique for more weight or reps.
-It places a higher demand on the postural muscles of the mid-back and the torso muscles to remain upright through the lift.
+It has some “fool-proof” mechanisms in place to help athletes focus on maintaining good technique and control of the weight, rather than sacrificing technique to grind out more weight or reps.
+The front squat also places a higher demand on the postural muscles of the mid-back and the torso muscles to remain upright through the lift.
 All of these make it a fantastic developer of full-body strength for rowing.

-Read More: The Best Deadlift for Rowing
+Read More: The Complete Guide to Deadlifting for Rowing

 - Dumbbell incline bench